 Okonkwo is the very embodiment of his cultural ideal.
 At the very outset, we learn that he is a renowned warrior in a culture of warriors.
 He also is the ultimate expression of the value his culture places on individual achievement (versus family status); in spite of his father’s status as pariah and his mountainous debt, Okonkwo manages to rise to a position of power, financial wellbeing, and respect.

-Due to an accident, he is forced to exile himself from his homeland for a period of time.
+At a certain point in time, Okonkwo accidentally kills a man.
+Consequently, he exiles himself from his homeland for a period of time.
 During this time, European settlers and their religious converts arrive.
 They set up a regional Western style system of government.
 Their influence expands in two ways: firstly, they recruit those members of the society who are disenfranchised due to their inability to fit the social mold, or for other reasons that they have no control over (e.g., a propensity to give birth to twins), and secondly, they offer comforts of life made possible by the technological progress of Western culture.

 The Last Gasp of a Dying God